CloudSecurityAlliance/IoT-Medical-Cloud/Telesurgery/System/Actors.md

+The table below details the typical actors that play a role in a RAS operation.

 | Actor ID | Actor                 | Description                                                                                                                                     |   |   |
 |----------|-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------|---|---|
 | A1       | Patient               | The patient being treated.
 Changes in patient condition may require modification of process flow.                                               |   |   |